Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsedataphonenumberstype.md

 # ListContactsResponseDataPhoneNumbersType

-Indicates the category of the phone number, such as 'mobile', 'home', or 'work'.
-This helps in identifying the context in which the phone number is used, aiding in better contact management and communication strategies.
+Specifies the category of the phone number, such as 'mobile', 'home', or 'work'.
+This helps in identifying the context in which the phone number is used within the contact's details.

 ## Example Usage